 Zoe Wanamaker’s narration described as ‘arch’ by The Guardian and The Telegraph added to the sense of this being about ‘other people’ not ‘us viewers’.
 Twitter was blunter in its character assignation, whilst other commentators inferred that although brave, there was perhaps something ‘defective’ about the couples shown and ‘we’ would somehow behave differently.

-This is an interesting point – would we?
-Do we?
-My experience as a Family Consultant suggests not.
-The program highlighted really well how unprepared most people are when it comes to sorting out separation.
-Whilst we have helped countless couples to navigate divorce and separation one thing is clear – no one ever agrees on the past, and in the absence of skill, emotions make poor bedfellows when negotiating your future.
+‘Call the mediator’ can help explain how to emotionally prepare for divorce mediation by highlighting really well how unprepared most people are when it comes to sorting out separation.
+Whilst we have helped countless couples to navigate divorce and separation one thing is clear – no one ever agrees on the past.
+In the absence of skill, emotions make poor bedfellows when negotiating your future.

 Missing from the debate and the reason mediators have such a hard job, is the idea that mediation is a skill – and not just for the mediators.
 Participants too need knowledge of the rules and an understanding of how you negotiate (yes Peter you do have to provide a financial disclosure).
 Think about it from a business perspective – a company would not send a representative to negotiate a business deal without any prior negotiation skills training.
 So why would you gamble your future without learning how to negotiate?

-Don’t succumb to the pressure to answer – There are only ever three answers to a direct question: Yes, No or, I’ll think about it.
+Don’t succumb to the pressure to answer – there are only ever three answers to a direct question: Yes, No or, I’ll think about it.
 In any negotiation you can buy yourself thinking time by politely thanking someone for their proposal (I’m being generous here – it may have come over as a demand) and letting them know you’ll ‘think about it’.
-Whenever you reject a proposal it’s a good tip to ensure you have an alternative to put forward in order to keep the dialogue going.
+Whenever you reject a proposal it’s a good tip to ensure you have an alternative to put forward to keep the dialogue going.

 Use “I” statements.
 These are sentences that start with “I feel…” or “I prefer…” or “I have another idea…” Avoid “You” statements, such as “You always…” or “You never…” “You” statements also trigger defensiveness in the other person.
 Just use “I” statements to convey your own perspective, rather than assumptions or criticisms of the other person’s perspective.
-Remember, all you need to do is to reach an agreement.
+Remember, all you need to do is reach an agreement.
 You don’t need to try to change the other person’s way of thinking (which is unlikely anyway).